-Course Objective: This subject is provided aiming to achieve a common knowledge of programming among engineering students.
+Course Objective: This course is provided aiming to achieve a basic knowledge of computer and its programming among engineering students.

 Introduction: History and Generations of Computers, Classification and Applications of Computers.
 Computer Hardware: Components of a computer system, Input and Output devices, Memory Hierarchy, Primary and Secondary memory.

-Software and Languages: Computer Software, System and Application Software, Operating systems, Booting Process.
+Computer Software, System and Application Software, Utility Programs.
+Unit-II